chpc-uofu/OnDemand-info/readme.md

 Impersonation allows one to log in as yourself but in the OOD portal be another user.
 This could be useful in troubleshooting OOD problems.

+At present we have this functional only on `ondemand-test.chpc.utah.edu`, but, if we do not notice any issues it will be put on the production servers.

 We follow instructions from [Yale](https://github.com/ycrc/ood-user-mapping).

 In particular, first clone their repository: